An Extractive-and-Abstractive Framework for Source Code Summarization: Evaluation

 where $r$ and $g$ also denote the reference summary and the generated summary, respectively.
 Notice that ROUGE-L is 1 when $g = r$; while ROUGE-L is 0 when $LCS(r,g) = 0$, i.e., which means $r$ and $g$ are completely different. $\beta$ is set to 1.2 as in~\cite{2021-CoCoSum, 2018-Improving-Code-Summarization-via-DRL, 2020-Rencos}.

 The scores of BLEU, ROUGE-L and METEOR are in the range of [0,1] and usually reported in percentages.
 The higher the scores, the closer the generated summary is to the reference summary, and the better the code summarization performance.
+All scores are computed by the same implementation provided by~\cite{2020-Rencos}.